 - Increases chances of successful innovation

-Idea management is a key part of the whole innovation management.
-Therefore, it's a vital pillar of business management in general.
-By using an idea management system, organizations can make sure they're using the full potential for innovation and increase their chances for growth.
+Idea management is a vital part of innovation management.
+It’s an essential pillar of systematic business management in general.
+By using an idea management system, organizations can use their full innovation potential and increase their chances for growth.

 What to keep in mind in idea management?

-When defining the strategy for idea management, the first question that should be answered is why the organization wants to do idea management.
-This can be for example to:
+When defining the approach to idea management, the first question to answer is why the organization wants to manage ideas.
+Typical reasons are:

 - Develop new products or services